-Possession of Marijuana in Texas is a serious crime that draws a stiffer punishment than in most States.
-Not only can it taint your name in the official records but you can also land time in jail for a period of 180 days or longer depending on the amount of the substance that was found on you.
-Once found in possession of marijuana, a judge can suspend your driving license for a period of 6 months or more.
+Possession of marijuana in Texas is a serious crime that draws a stiffer punishment than in almost any other state.
+Besides being stuck with a criminal record for a drug charge, you can potentially get jail time for a period of 180 days or longer depending on the quantity.
+In addition, a marijuana possession conviction will result in a judge can suspend your driving license for a period of 6 months or more.

 You can be charged with drug possession if marijuana has been found in your pockets or any other part of your body.
 If it has been found in your car, house or any other place that you can easily access it from, you can be charged with constructive possession.
 You can also lose your property such as a car or house if the police think that it was somehow connected in ferrying or necessitating drug trafficking.
 Texas marijuana laws allow the police to seize any property they think was being used in committing the crime.